 Hobbies and Interests

-When not in the office, Rachel can be found chasing after her four-year old and 18-month old daughters, sharing some local wine with her husband and friends, cheering on the Brewers at Miller Park, or curled up in front of the fireplace with her lovable black lab, her two cats, and a good book.
+When not in the office, Rachel can be found chasing after her 6-year old and 3-year old daughters, sharing some local wine with her husband and friends, cheering on the Brewers, or curled up in front of the fireplace with her lovable Labrador, her two cats, and a good book.